bootcampTeamYes/MasterMain/readme.txt

 Few words about our frugal navigation bar.
 Home button always returns you to homepage, whenever you are.
 About button as you already see is our web page documentation.
-!!!MY LISTS!!! button place after registration you will see your accounts list of shortened links.
 Logically, Register button opens registration form.
 There you must enter your account name/nickname(maximum 100 symbols), Email(maximum 100 symbols), Password(maximum 100 symbols & password must contain at least one uppercase symbol, lowercase symbol and number) + re-enter it.
 Login button opens Login page, where if you are already registered, you can enter password and login to open homepage as concrete user.